Athabasca oil sands: Estimated oil reserves

 By 2015, Venezuela accounted for 18%, Saudi Arabia for 16.1%, and Canada for 10.3% of the world's proven oil reserves, according to NRCAN.

 The Alberta government's Energy and Utilities Board (EUB) estimated in 2007 that about 173 Goilbbl of crude bitumen were economically recoverable from the three Alberta oil sands areas based on then-current technology and price projections from the 2006 market prices of $62 per barrel for benchmark West Texas Intermediate (WTI), rising to a projected $69 per barrel.
 This was equivalent to about 10% of the estimated 1700 Goilbbl of bitumen-in-place.
 Alberta estimated that the Athabasca deposits alone contain 35 Goilbbl of surface mineable bitumen and 98 Goilbbl of bitumen recoverable by in-situ methods.
 These estimates of Canada's reserves were doubted when they were first published but are now largely accepted by the international oil industry.
-This volume placed Canadian proven reserves second in the world behind those of Saudi Arabia.
+Canada had proved oil reserves of 163 billion barrels as of January 2024, ranking fourth in the world behind Venezuela, Saudi Arabia, and Iran.